You went into the second-round interview and aced it. Now what? Here's how to follow up so you don't ruin your chance of landing the job.

 Follow up after every interview

-Whether it’s your first interview or your fifth, always follow up with at least an email to say thank you, recap the meeting, express your enthusiasm for the job, and demonstrate confidence that you’re a good fit.
-Even if you end up not being the right match for the position, the interviewers will remember how professional you were and might reach back out about a different position when the time is right.
+Whether it's your first interview or your fifth, always follow up with at least an email to say thank you, recap the meeting, express your enthusiasm for the job, and demonstrate confidence that you're a good fit.
+Even if you end up not being the right match for the position, the interviewers and hiring managers will remember how professional you were and might reach back out about a different position when the time is right.
 Set yourself up for success with good follow-up skills to land your dream job!

 Not making it past the interview and onto the job of your dreams?
 Our expert interview coaches can help!